codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 ---
 banner: ./images/banner.png
-slug: how-we-can-clone-a-running-vm-in-2-seconds
+slug: how-we-clone-a-running-vm-in-2-seconds
 authors: ['Ives van Hoorne']
 photo: https://avatars0.githubusercontent.com/u/587016?s=460&v=4
-title: How we can clone a running VM in 2 seconds
+title: How we clone a running VM in 2 seconds
-description:
-  We upgraded our npm support to be 99.98% cheaper and 2,000% faster using serverless.
+description: Or... how to clone a running Minecraft server
 date: 2022-08-30
 ---

-At CodeSandbox we run your development project and turn it into a link you can share with anyone.
-People visiting this link can not only see your running code, they can click “fork” and get an exact copy of that environment within 2 seconds so they can easily contribute back to your masterpiece.
-Give it a try with [this example](https://codesandbox.io/p/github/codesandbox/codesandbox-template-vite-react/main), or import your GitHub repo [here](https://codesandbox.io/p/dashboard)!
+**At CodeSandbox we run your development project and turn it into a link you can share with anyone.
+People visiting this link can not only see your running code, they can click “fork” and get an exact copy of that environment within 2 seconds so they can easily contribute back.
+Give it a try with [this example](https://codesandbox.io/p/github/codesandbox/codesandbox-template-vite-react/main), or import your GitHub repo [here](https://codesandbox.io/p/dashboard)!**

 ## The challenge: spinning up a development environment in two seconds